winnchow/google-code-jam/README.md

 # Google code jam
-## To store my solutions to Google code jam questions
+## Here you can find my solutions to Google code jam kickstart questions.
+## Please use them for your own learning.
+## Feel free to email me if you have questions.
+Happy learning.